 The most you can do is be sure to keep the lid or bag tightly closed if it’s not being used to load a joint or bowl.

 How to Rehydrate Weed – Prevention & Proper Storage is Key

 There are no negatives or downsides to learning how to rehydrate weed.
 In fact, the opposite is true.
 As we discussed earlier, many perplexities can arise when you don’t properly store, handle, or care about what you’re smoking, so there’s literally no reason not to do it.

 As you now know, moisture is imperative to getting the most out of your weed.
 It influences potency, aroma, flavor, and longevity.
-However, too much moisture can have the opposite effect, leading to the growth of mold and mildew, which is where proper storage techniques come into play.
+However, too much moisture can have the opposite effect.
+Thus, leading to the growth of mold and mildew, which is where proper storage techniques come into play.

-Dry weed can be a total buzzkill, in more ways than one, but ensuring that you are doing all that you can to maintain your bud’s integrity effectively will go a long way in you reaping the benefits for as long as possible.
+Dry weed can be a total buzzkill, in more ways than one.
+However, ensuring that you are doing all that you can to maintain your bud’s integrity effectively.
+This will go a long way in you reaping the benefits for as long as possible.

 However, like with anything else, the wonderful world of weed is filled with various trials and errors and learning experiences.